Chirag-ahir/SFC-Preparation/README.md

 Which URL you need to use for login into Production org and Sandbox?<br>
 Production: You can use https://login.salesforce.com/<br>
 Sandbox: You can use http://test.salesforce.com/

+What is Sandbox?<br>
+Sandbox is a copy of the production environment, used for testing and development purposes.
+Sandbox will automatically gets deleted if no one log into for 180 days.

 How to login to sandbox?<br>
 Users can log into the sandbox at https://test.salesforce.com by appending .sandbox_name to their Salesforce usernames.
 For example, if a username for a production organization is user1@acme.com, and the sandbox is named “test”, then the modified username to log into the sandbox is user1@acme.com.test.